I’ve written before about the impact a negative mindset has on our results.

 When you notice a stressful thought, repeat it in your head or aloud 3 times.
 Then, add “I’m having the thought…” to the beginning, and recite it 3 times.
 Finally, begin your thought with “I notice I’m having the thought…” and recite this full phrase 3 times.

 I double-triple-dog dare you to do all 9!
-Then send me an email or tag me on IG to let me know what you noticed.
+Then send me an email to let me know what you noticed.

 Name your fear factory